PlaidCloud/website/README.md

 ## Building the API reference pages

-The API reference pages located in `content/en/docs/reference/kubernetes-api` are built from the Swagger specification, using <https://github.com/kubernetes-sigs/reference-docs/tree/master/gen-resourcesdocs>.
+The API reference pages located in `content/en/docs/reference/PlaidCloud-api` are built from the Swagger specification, using <https://github.com/PlaidCloud-sigs/reference-docs/tree/master/gen-resourcesdocs>.

-To update the reference pages for a new Kubernetes release follow these steps:
+To update the reference pages for a new PlaidCloud release follow these steps:

 1. Pull in the `api-ref-generator` submodule: